 - Enjoy the ambiance and cuisine at the beautiful and historic Zias Stonehouse Restaurant

-- Shop the Summerland Sunday Market on Main Street (June to September, 9am to 1pm) – *postponed to 2021.
+- Shop the Summerland Sunday Market on Main Street (June to September, 9am to 1pm).
 There’s a Farmers’ Market on Tuesdays too (9am to 1pm, *postponed)

 - Shop for homemade gourmet jams, syrups, nut brittles and candies at Summerland Sweets